 - Teaching style

 |[60/76] BIOTECHNOLOGY||[76/10 - Ord.
 2018] Industriale e Ambientale||10||96|

 The course aims to convey the basic knowledge of General and Inorganic Chemistry.

 -atoms, the properties of the elements as a function of the electron configuration and the position in the periodic table, ionic and molecular compounds;

-- the chemical formulas of the oxides, hydroxides, hydracids, acids, bases, salts, molecular compounds, common use and their structure, with particular attention to the formation of intra- and intermolecular chemical bonds;
+- the chemical formulas and nomenclature of the oxides, hydroxides, hydracids, acids, bases, salts, molecular compounds, common use and their structure, with particular attention to the formation of intra- and intermolecular chemical bonds;

 - the different states of matter and their changes;